 We present prototype implementations of Map-AllGather and Map-AllReduce primitives for Twister4Azure and Hadoop (called H-Collectives).
 We achieved up to 33% improvement for K-means Clustering and up to 50% improvement with Multi-Dimensional Scaling in addition to the improved user friendliness.
-In some cases, collective communication operations virtually eliminated almost all the overhead of the computations.
+In some cases (ref. section 5.3), collective communication operations virtually eliminated the overhead of implementing reduce and/or merge functions.